Feb. 21, 2013

 Fans can follow the 49ers on Facebook at Long Beach State men's golf and on Twitter (@LBSUmensgolf) throughout the season.

 LBSU returns to action, Mar.
 8-10, traveling to Bandon, Ore. for the Bandon Dunes Championship hosted by the University of Oregon.

 - Sport Links

 - Media Guides

-The Long Beach State men's golf team closed out the 2015-16 campaign with a four-place tie on...
+The Long Beach State men's golf team opens the 2016-17 campaign in the San Joaquin Valley on...